 Tables and figures should be numbered consecutively, as Table 1, Table 2, Figure 1, and Tables and figures should be placed where they are most appropriate in the text.
 The titles of the tables and figures should be placed at the heading of the table or figures, and references belonging to table or figure should be under them.
 The figures and tables with their names should be centered in the text.
 In the tables and figures, the font size may be 9 pt at least.
 Figures and tables should be separated from the text by a one-line interval.
 Complex and long tables or data can be put at the end of the study as appendixes.

 Mathematical Notations and Equations

-Mathematical equations in the text should be centred.
-Equations should be numbered consecutively and equation numbers should appear in parentheses at the right margin.
-Between an equation and text there should be an interval of (6 nk).
+Mathematical equations in the text should be centered.
+Equations should be numbered consecutively, and equation numbers should appear in parentheses at the right margin.
+Between an equation and text, there should be an interval of (6 nk).

 Examples of Citations in the Text

 Approximately 40% of the trade between the EU and the US is between parent companies and foreign subsidiaries (Stewart, 1993).